Us Weekly

-Us Weekly is a weekly celebrity and entertainment magazine based in New York City.
-Us Weekly was founded in 1977 by The New York Times Company, who sold it in 1980.
-It was acquired by Wenner Media in 1986, and sold to American Media Inc. in 2017.
-Shortly afterward, former editor James Heidenry stepped down, and was replaced by Jennifer Peros.
+Us Weekly is an American weekly celebrity and entertainment magazine based in New York City.
+The magazine was founded as Us, a bi-weekly, in 1977 by The New York Times Company, which sold it in 1980.
+It was acquired by Wenner Media in 1986, changed to the weekly format and renamed Us Weekly in 2000, and sold to American Media Inc. in 2017.
+Shortly afterward, then editor James Heidenry stepped down, and was replaced by Jennifer Peros.
 The chief content officer of American Media, Dylan Howard, oversees the publication.

 Us Weekly covers topics ranging from celebrity relationships to the latest trends in fashion, beauty, and entertainment.
 As of 2017, its paid circulation averaged to more than 1.95 million copies weekly and total readership of more than 50 million consumers.

 The magazine currently features a sharply different style from its original 1977–2000 format.
-Originally a monthly industry news and review magazine along the lines of Premiere or Entertainment Weekly, it switched format in 2000 to its current themes of celebrity news and style.
+Originally a monthly industry news and review magazine along the lines of Premiere or Entertainment Weekly, it switched format in 2000 to its' current themes of celebrity news and style.

 The web site Usmagazine.com was launched in fall 2006.
 In addition to features from the magazine, the site has a breaking celebrity news blog, exclusive photos, red carpet galleries from premieres and events, plus games, videos, quizzes and polls.

-Us Weekly has several signature issues each year, including the Hot Hollywood special issues, in the spring and the fall celebrating young Hollywood; the Best Bodies issue and the Best Makeovers issue.
-Janet Jackson's June 5, 2006, Us Weekly cover currently holds the record for the publication's biggest selling issue in history.